News | Industrial Combustion Equipment

 Posted on: 23 / 01 / 2018 | 0 Comentarios

-E & M Combustion, Spanish engineering specializing in the design and manufacture of Combustion Equipment for Industrial Applications, is awarded a contract to install an industrial burner at the Fajar Paper plant in Cikarang.
+E & M Combustion, Spanish engineering company specializing in the design and manufacture of Combustion Equipment for Industrial Applications, is awarded a contract to install an industrial burner at the Fajar Paper plant in Cikarang.
 This town, located at west of Java, has registered an important industrial development in recent years.
 The contract of the Spanish company, with which it has entered the difficult market of Indonesia, has occurred following the recent participation of E & M Combustion in a local conference on technologies of industrial processes.

 Ashish Halageri: “Companies are attracted by India, but fail to offer solutions that the market needs”